Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 The most common error is having a problem in the environment variables used from the shell that spawned Eclipse, in a way that for some reason when getting the variables of one interpreter, it gathers the info from another interpreter (thus mixing the interpreter and the actual libraries).

-If you're unable to find out what's going on, please ask in the users forum (giving the output obtained from executing interpreterInfo.py in your machine).
+If you're unable to find out what's going on, please open an issue in the tracker (https://www.brainwy.com/tracker/PyDev (giving the output obtained from executing interpreterInfo.py in your machine).

 What if I add something new in my System PYTHONPATH after configuring it?